SophieDufrane/PP1_My_Website/README.md

 ## Website:

-This website's purpose is to display my work as a full-stack developer, with a brief presentation, a skills set summary (at the moment, based on the programme syllabus!), a portfolio and a contact page to send a message and get in touch.
+This website's purpose is to display my work as a full-stack developer, with a brief presentation, a skills set summary (at the moment, based on the Code Institute programme syllabus), a portfolio and a contact page with a form to get in touch.

 The "users" targeted with this website are recruiters, employers and also the web-development community.